Asjad-Zaki/Asjad-Zaki/README.md

 - 👋 Hi, I’m @Asjad-Zaki
 - 👀 I’m interested in Software development
-- 🌱 I’m currently learning Nothing
+- 🌱 I’m currently Pursuing graduation
-- 💞️ I’m looking to collaborate on python
+- 💞️ I’m looking to collaborate on </>
 - 📫 How to reach me ,Email -asjadzaki2021@gmail.com

 <!---